pjalocha/esp32-ogn-tracker/README.md

 ## Wiring the GPS

+Wiring is fairly flexible, as the ESP32 can easily redefine the I/O signals.
+You need to avoid pins which are already used: the list normally comes with every ESP32 module.
+You can choose the pins after their placement on the board, for example such, that all wires are soldered on one side.
+Wiring for various modules has been chosen but if needed can easily be changed.

+### HELTEC v1 and TTGO boards without GPS

-For the original HELTEC board you need to wire the UART GPS follow the pins defined in the hal.cpp
+For the original HELTEC board and similar TTGO boards without the GPS you need to wire the UART GPS follow the pins defined in the hal.cpp
 ```
                                   // wire colours for VK2828U GPS
 #define PIN_GPS_TXD  GPIO_NUM_12  // green
 #define PIN_GPS_RXD  GPIO_NUM_35  // blue
 #define PIN_GPS_PPS  GPIO_NUM_34  // white
-#define PIN_GPS_ENA  GPIO_NUM_13  // yellow -> well, I had a problem here, thus I tied the enable wire to 3.3V for the time being.
 ```
-Note the yellow wire: put it to 3.3V to start with.
-An attempt to control it from the CPU did not work, to be followed.

 Note: I have seen GPSes where red was ground and black was power thus be carefull !

-Note: If you use MTK GPS check the definitions in the hal.cpp accordingly if you want higher baud rates on the GPS UART
+Note: If you use an MTK GPS change the definitions in the config.h accordingly.

+### HELTEC v2

+RXD and PPS need to be relocated because now they are connected to DIO lines of the RF module, thus they were relocated to pins 39 and 38.

+### TTGO T-Beam

+GPS is already wired and the definition is in the hal.cpp.

+## Wiring I2C (pressure sensors and/or OLED displays)

+## Wiring LCD display